matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

 This will initially be an experimental encoding, which will be specified in the documentation, however given that it requires opt-in when the xml encoding to be used is specified (as shown above), it does not need to be toggled using the `CUE_EXPERIMENT` variable as other experimental features are.

-We also note that embedded XML will not be supported on day 1.
+We also note that embedded XML within CUE will not be supported on day 1.